 Dr. Joseph M. Juran

-Born in Romania in 1904 before emigrating to Minnesota in the US in 1912, from an early age Dr. Joseph M. Juran displayed a keen interest in learning and developing skills.
+Born in Romania in 1904 before emigrating to Minnesota in the US in 1912, from an early age Dr. Joseph M. Juran displayed a keen interest in learning and developing leadership skills.
+A snippet of Dr. Juran’s history:

-Following his high school graduation in 1920, in 1924 Dr. Juran graduated with a degree in electrical engineering and was hired by Western Electric’s Hawthorne Works.
-It was there that he began working on statistical sampling and quality control techniques – and this early introduction to quality analysis and management would go on to shape the rest of his life.
+- In 1924 Dr. Juran graduated with a degree in electrical engineering and was hired by Western Electric’s Hawthorne Works (later became AT&T).
+It was there that he began working on his Universal Principles which began with the Pareto Principle.
+This early introduction to quality analysis and management would go on to shape the rest of his life.

 The Pareto Principle

 The Pareto Principle – also widely known as the 80/20 rule – follows the observations of economist Vilfredo Pareto, whose studies showed that 80% of the land in Italy was owned by 20% of the population.
-Juran realized that this same 80/20 rule could also be applied to quality issues; he coined the phrase “the vital few and the trivial many” to convey that a small percentage of root causes can result in a high percentage of problems or defects.
+Juran realized that this same 80/20 rule could also be applied to quality issues; so he coined the phrase “the vital few and the trivial many” to convey that a small percentage of root causes can result in a high percentage of problems or defects.
+He then named it the Pareto Principle!

-The principle applies in other contexts making it a universal principle.
+The principle is a universal principle.
 For example, 20% of an organization’s products may account for 80% of its profits, or 20% of team members may contribute to 80% of successful results in a given project.
-In terms of quality control, Pareto analysis can help identify which factors account for the greatest effects in terms of scrap, repairs or cost, and this information can in turn be used to drive improvement in processes.
+In terms of quality management, a Pareto Analysis can help identify which factors account for the greatest effects in terms of scrap, repairs or cost, and this information can in turn be used to drive improvement.

 The Juran Trilogy